33 High-Protein Dinners

 - Add beans, crushed tomatoes, tomato paste, and chicken broth.
 Stir well.

-- Bring to a boil, then reduce heat and simmer uncovered for 20-25 minutes, stirring occasionally.
+- Bring to a boil, then reduce the heat and simmer uncovered for 20-25 minutes, stirring occasionally.

 - Taste, add more salt or spice if needed.
 Serve hot with your favorite toppings!